AutonomousDroneDevelopers/autonomousdronedevelopers.github.io/_pages/home.md

 <h2>Welcome.</h2>

 We are an innovation laboratory in Paris.

 We enjoy developing _drones_ and **robotic** systems that make decisions autonomously.
-Contact us at autonomousdrones@gmail.com and we will be in touch with you shortly.

 {%
 include figure